Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/key-management/intro-key-management.md

 A validator should only need to use their withdrawal keys a few times over the lifetime of being a validator.
 This means they can be put into cold storage and stored with high security (offline).

-### Eigenlayer
+### EigenLayer

-Eigenlayer works differently from Ethereum due to it being natively a delegated PoS system.
-This means operators don't need to custody a separate key for each 32 Eth; they only need a single key per eigenlayer operator.
+EigenLayer works differently from Ethereum due to it being natively a delegated PoS system.
+This means operators don't need to custody a separate key for each 32 Eth; they only need a single key per EigenLayer operator.
 This does imply that proper key management tools are even more important.

-Contrary to Eigenlayer, where an operator controls a bunch of (signing, withdrawal) key pairs, an eigenlayer operator controls a single operator key, as well as a separate key (or a small number of keys) for each AVS they are registered in.
+Contrary to Ethereum, where an operator controls a bunch of (signing, withdrawal) key pairs, an EigenLayer operator controls a single operator key, as well as a separate key (or a small number of keys) for each AVS they are registered in.

 #### Operator keys

-An operator's operator key is the ecdsa key that is used to authenticate any interaction with the eigenlayer core contracts, and hence control an operator's actions such as registering to an operator, changing its operator parameters, force undelegating a staker, etc.
+An operator's operator key is the ecdsa key that is used to authenticate any interaction with the EigenLayer core contracts, and hence control an operator's actions such as registering to an operator, changing its operator parameters, force undelegating a staker, etc.

 The operator key should NEVER be used as an AVS key.
-They should also only be used to interact with the eigenlayer core contracts via the [eigenlayer-cli](https://github.com/Layr-Labs/eigenlayer-cli) or other operator-built tools, and should NOT be loaded into any node software.
+They should also only be used to interact with the EigenLayer core contracts via the [eigenlayer-cli](https://github.com/Layr-Labs/eigenlayer-cli) or other operator-built tools, and should NOT be loaded into any node software.
 Any action that needs to be programatically triggered on the AVS contracts should be authorized via an AVS key, not the operator key.

 #### AVS signing keys